Our 2020/2021 Annual Report

-The role of the Local Governing Body is to:
+The below is not an exhaustive list but shows the role of the Local Governing Body which is broadly to:

-- seek to understand and question how the school is led and managed, acting as a critical friend: the Headteacher will report on how the school is fulfilling the Trust’s ethos, vision and strategy;
+- Seek to understand and question how the school is led and managed, acting as a critical friend: the school Headteacher/Head of School will report on how the school is fulfilling the Trust’s ethos, vision, and strategy.

-- act as the panel, as required, when reviewing the Headteacher’s decisions on exclusions, and other committees, as required;
+- Act as the panel when reviewing the school Headteacher/Head of School’s decisions on exclusions, and other committees as required.

 Every school within the Marches Academy Trust has a Local Governing Body.

-All current and prospective Governors should have read the Marches Academy Trust Governance Handbook, and the Governor Code of Conduct.
+All current and prospective Governors should have read the Marches Academy Trust Governor’s Handbook, the Governor Code of Conduct and Scheme of Delegation*.

 Parent Governors – two per Local Governing Body